Orbital Hall effect in spin-3/2 hole-doped semiconductors and its implications for orbitronics: Results and Discussion

-Hence, the Berry curvature of each band does not vanish, and the OAM is finite for a hole in band $m$ with wavevector $\bm k$.
-However, the integral of both the OAM and Berry curvature over occupied states will vanish as expected, since the system has time reversal symmetry.
+where $\sigma_z$ is the $z$ Pauli matrix and $\mathbb{I}$ is the $2\times2$ identity matrix.
+It is evident from the above that, despite the presence of inversion symmetry in the Luttinger model, the Berry curvature of each band does not vanish, and the OAM is finite for a hole in band $m$ with wavevector $\bm k$.
+However, the integral of both the OAM and Berry curvature over occupied states will vanish as expected, since the system has time reversal symmetry. { These results remain true if the spherical approximation is removed and the model is extended to $6 \times 6$, as we do in the remainder of this work, except the results can no longer be written in a simple and revealing analytical form.}